SitecorePowerShell/Book/appendix/commands/Get-SitecoreJob.md

-# Get-Jobs
+# Get-SitecoreJob

 Returns list of the current sitecore jobs

 ## Syntax

-Get-Jobs
+Get-SitecoreJob

 ## Detailed Description

-The Get-Jobs command returns the list of the currently running jobs of Sitecore.
+The Get-SitecoreJob command returns the list of the currently running jobs of Sitecore.

 © 2010-2017 Implemented by Vangasewinkel Benjamin using the Adam Najmanowicz, Michael West Sitecore PowerShell Extensions.
 All rights reserved.